 Jendayi Berry has had a diverse set of influences on his work, including Monet & Frank Lloyd Wright mixed in with street art and propaganda.
 His work gives you a look at the inaccuracies of the world and the duty to re-imagine it.

-Maiya Lea Hartman is an acrylic painter and mixed-media artist that focuses on creating art from observations of the world around her and how people interact with the environment.
-Her techniques range from pencil and pen drawing, to acrylic painting and watercolors.
+Maiya Lea Hartman is an acrylic painter and mixed-media artist that focuses on creating art from observations of the world around them and how people interact with the environment.
+Their techniques range from pencil and pen drawing, to acrylic painting and watercolors.

-Taylan De Johnette works to bring awareness to larger social, racial and political issues through her work.
+Taylan De Johnette is a designer and visual artist who works to bring awareness to larger social, racial and political issues through her work.
 She uses Minimal design, tiny type, and color in her art.